The Exterminating Angel

-The Exterminating Angel (El ángel exterminador) is a 1962 Mexican surrealist black comedy film written and directed by Luis Buñuel.
+The Exterminating Angel (El ángel exterminador) is a 1962 Mexican surrealist psychological drama film written and directed by Luis Buñuel.
 Starring Silvia Pinal and produced by Pinal's then-husband Gustavo Alatriste, the film tells the story of a group of wealthy guests who find themselves unable to leave after a lavish dinner party, and the chaos that ensues.
 Sharply satirical and allegorical, it contains a depiction of the aristocracy that suggests they "harbor savage instincts and unspeakable secrets".

 In 2004, The New York Times included the film in a list of "The Best 1,000 Movies Ever Made".
 The film was adapted into an opera of the same name by Thomas Adès in 2016.

 Plot

 After a night at the opera, Edmundo and Lucía Nóbile host eighteen wealthy acquaintances at a dinner party at their mansion.
 The servants inexplicably begin to leave as the guests are about to arrive; by the time the meal is over, only Julio, the majordomo, is left.
 Lucía cancels a planned surprise involving a bear and three sheep upon discovering that guest Sergio Russell does not like jokes, but there are a few strange occurrences, such as the guests somehow entering the mansion and going upstairs twice, Edmundo repeating his toast to the opera singer Silvia, and Cristián Ugalde and Leandro Gomez greeting each other three times (as strangers, cordially, and antagonistically).

 The guests mingle before adjourning to the salon to listen to Blanca play a Paradisi keyboard sonata.
 When she finishes, she says she is tired, and several other guests indicate they are about to go home, but no one does.
 Instead, without discussing it, the guests and hosts settle in and spend the night in the salon, preventing Lucía from sneaking off for a tryst with Colonel Alvaro Aranda.

 In the morning, it is discovered that Sergio is unconscious.
 The hosts and some of the guests wonder why no one attempted to leave the night before.
 A few guests try to exit the salon, but they all turn back or become distressed and stop before crossing the threshold.
 When Julio brings some leftovers for breakfast, he is trapped as well.